Fear Price Tops $0.15 (FEAR)

 Fear Profile

-It is usually not presently possible to buy alternative cryptocurrencies such as Fear directly using US dollars.
-Investors seeking to trade Fear should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Gemini or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Fear using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as Fear directly using U.S. dollars.
+Investors seeking to acquire Fear should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Gemini or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Fear using one of the exchanges listed above.

 Receive News & Updates for Fear Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Fear and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.